These experiential opportunities provide valuable learning experiences for qualified students.

 The CDC provides the opportunity to partner with career counselors and develop a comprehensive internship plan throughout a UIS student’s academic experience.
 Supplemental services include guidance to create an internship, resume and cover letter critiques, and connections to employers offering internships at the local and national level representing diverse industries.
 Get started today by visiting the CDC and logging into UIS CareerConnect!

-These assistantship, fellowship, and internship programs provide significant funding opportunities in addition to experiential learning.
+These assistantship, fellowship, and internship programs provide significant funding opportunities in addition to experiential learning for graduate students.

 - Graduate Assistantships